Ammara-Haroon/fake-os/README.md

 - The background image is Windows 98 wallpaper that fits the whole viewport at all orientations.
 It has z-index value equal to -2 (the lowest) to make sure the wallpaper always appears in the background.
 - Start Menu button is on the bottom left of the page.
-- A running clock that displays time and updates time is on the bottom right corner.
+- A running clock that displays time and updates time is in the bottom right corner.
 - Desktop icons are towards to top left part of the desktop.
 - The taskbar is at the bottom of the desktop.
 It displays app names when they are minimised.
 - All the design and styling of the icons, start menu, buttons, clock and apps is done in SASS and is focused to copy the windowns 98 styling as much as possible.
-- Desktop apps open up usually around the centre area of the desktop.
+- Desktop apps open up usually around the center area of the desktop.
 - Each app has a menubar with close, maximise and minimise buttons.
 - Each app has a consistent color scheme.